I'M GLAD THAT YOU ASKED . . .

 What do the icons on the home page represent?

 The icons featured on the home page are your quick guide to the kind of item you'll find when you click the READ MORE button.
-Aside from its Front Page, Reeling Back has 13 departments divided into four sections.
+Aside from its Front Page, Reeling Back has 14 departments divided into four sections.
 The icons you'll see in the Local News section are a First Nations totem pole (indicating an item of B.C.
-Film History); a tall tree (reviews of films Made in B.C.); and a maple leaf (reviews of films Made in Canada, but not B.C).
+Film History); a tall tree (reviews of films Made in B.C.); and a maple leaf (reviews of films Made in Canada, but not B.C) and a Lions Gate Bridge lion (items that constitute Vancouver Memories).
 The Comics Page will show either an artist's brush icon (indicating reviews of Animated Features), the Pow! word balloon (reviews of feature films Based on Comics) or the smiling mask (Live Action Comedy reviews).
-The six icons you'll see in the Entertainment section are an open book (reviews of Books); a shopping bag (a Miscellany section including, among other things, documentary film reviews); a treble clef (movie soundtrack Music reviews); a microphone (interviews with People); a question mark (a knowledge-testing Quiz); and the Lions Gate Bridge lion (items that constitute Vancouver Memories).
-Finally, the one icon that won't change is the manual typewriter that identifies the Editorials section.
+The six icons you'll see in the Entertainment section are an open book (reviews of Books); a shopping bag (a Miscellany section including, among other things, documentary film reviews); a globe (Foreign-language Films) ; a treble clef (movie soundtrack Music reviews); a microphone (interviews with People); and a question mark (a knowledge-testing Quiz); Finally, the one icon that won't change is the manual typewriter that identifies the Editorials section.
 This is my personal blog spot, and will contain the sort of original content that the late Norman Mailer famously called "Advertisements for Myself."

 Who designed and built this distinctive, user-friendly website?